 Let's take a look at some of the best models from a few of these for your consideration.

 If you are looking for a lower priced mask but one that still has all the features you would expect for CBRN protection, then look no further than the CM-6M Tactical Gas Mask from MIRA Safety.

 Approved by government entities in: The Czech Republic, Norway, Portugal, Chile, Saudi Arabia, Turkey, Kuwait, Latvia, and Lebanon...some of which are good places to have a gas mask handy one might think.

-MIRA also makes the CM-7M, which is a military style mask designed for those who need to cheek mount a rifle.
+MIRA also makes the CM-7M, which is a military style mask, as well as masks for kids, exposure prevention suits, and much more.